-Burlington, Mass., October 2, 2020 – Haley & Aldrich, an engineering and environmental consulting company, today announced that several of its contaminated site management experts would present on various topics, including per- and polyfluoroalkyl substances (PFAS), sediments remediation, and Brownfields development at the 36th Annual International Conference on Soils, Sediments, Water, and Energy.
+Burlington, Mass., October 2, 2020 – Haley & Aldrich announced today that several of its contaminated site management experts would present on various topics, including per- and polyfluoroalkyl substances (PFAS), sediments remediation, and Brownfields development at the 36th Annual International Conference on Soils, Sediments, Water, and Energy.

 The conference, presented by the Association for Environmental Health and Sciences Foundation (AEHS), will be held virtually from October 19 to 23, 2020.
 The AEHS East conference brings together hundreds of attendees from state and federal agencies, the military, industry, environmental consulting, and academia to present on a wide variety of environmental topics.